Do cruise ships require masks? Full list of major cruise lines' face mask rules

 "We always recommend you wash or replace your mask daily and choose a good quality mask.
 Health experts recommend the use of higher-grade masks while indoors such as surgical or KN95.
 Please note that we will not accept visor face shields as substitutes for a face mask.

 - READ MORE: Major cruise lines' vaccine policies explained -

-Viking Cruises explains: "Face masks may be required for all guests and crew while moving about the ship, depending on conditions at time of sailing."
+Viking explains: "Face masks are required for all guests and crew members when moving around the ship.

 NB.
 The above is correct at the time of writing but may be subject to change so do please check with your cruise line ahead of sailing.